Omega596/HMCL-PE-User-Manual/time-to-play/game-crashed/solve-the-problem-yourself-wip.md

 There was a problem loading the mod

-Solution: Check [Check Modlist section](solve-the-problem-yourself-wip.md#check-modlist) to find Errored MODS,Replace or delete the mod/update the forge
+Solution: Check [Check Modlist section](solve-the-problem-yourself-wip.md#check-modlist) to find Errored Mods, Replace or delete the mod or update the loader

 ### OutOfMemoryError